Get us in your inbox

 Advertising

 Oceanside tables, incredible views, and delicious food are all on the menu at Seaside Cafe at the Mansion.
-The eclectic menu is filled with dishes like tuna poke served in house-made plantain cups, pizza, and sandwiches.
-One of the best things on the menu (other than the famous lobster pizza) is the signature honey butter lobster biscuits, which are served hot or cold.
+The eclectic menu includes dishes like tuna poke served in house-made plantain cups, pizza, and sandwiches.
+One of the best things on the menu (other than the famous lobster pizza) is the signature honey butter lobster biscuits served hot or cold.
 The dish starts with flakey honey butter biscuits that are stuffed with fresh lobster salad and served with fries or salad.
 Talk about a treat!

 View this post on Instagram